symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

 Prerequisites
 *************

-- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
+- Complete the :doc:`getting started section <../../getting-started/setup-workstation>`.
-- Have one :ref:`account with network currency <setup-creating-a-test-account>`
+- Create a new :ref:`account <setup-creating-a-test-account>`.
+- Load the account with enough |networkcurrency| to pay for transaction fees.

 **********************
 Getting into some code